 Savory Zucchini Cheddar Quick Bread!
 Got a few zukes hanging around?
 This is a perfect way to use them!

 Whether you grow your own or buy them at your grocer, zucchini are always plentiful this time of year.
-I love them grilled but I’ll take them installed in some of this delish bread!
+I love them grilled but I’ll take them installed in some of this delish easy to make cheesy bread!